ClickAndMortar/kibana-url-builder/README.md

 This library allows building Kibana URLs, for instance when sending notifications.

-:warning:  Generated Kibana URLs have currently only been tested on Kibana 6.x.
+:warning:   Generated Kibana URLs have currently been tested on Kibana 6.x only.

 ## Usage